eficode-academy/kubernetes-katas/persistent-storage.md

 No resources found
 ```

-> :bulb: `PersistentVolumes` objects are `cluster-wide`, ie. "not-namespaced", so you might see
+> :bulb: `PersistentVolumes` objects are `cluster-wide`, ie, "not-namespaced", so you might see
 > `PersistentVolumes` belonging to other users.

 We expect that a PersistentVolume has not been created _yet._

-As we can see in the `kubectl get persistentvolumeclaim` output above, our `PersistenVolumeClaim`
+As we can see in the `kubectl get persistentvolumeclaim` output above, our `PersistentVolumeClaim`
 is in the `Pending` status.

 This is because the `VOLUMEBINDINGMODE` of the StorageClass is set to `WaitForFirstConsumer`, as we